joshuaFSDclass/blog/_posts/2025-10-21-Debugging.md

   ~ Common errors that are found when writting loop is using the correct datatype when calling functions .
 <h3>
-  The first segment of code
+  The second segment of code
 </h3>

 <h4>